bitaemi/rxjs-reactive-patterns/README.md

 - [11.
 Leveraging Reactive Forms - Draft Pre-Saving](#11-leveraging-reactive-forms---draft-pre-saving)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+REACTIVE: {
+Reactive example : Microsoft EXCEL, everything in IT, nowdays is reactive interaction.

+reactive programming = dataflow computing

+Programming in reactive + functional style.

+functional = (functional composition + lazy evaluation);

+lazy evaluation == efficiency (avoiding things that shouldn't be done in the first place)

+do not expose your datatabase( never share databases!), instead export your data }

 Understanding the OBSERVABLE PATTERN is the key for understanding RxJs Library and using the operators to programm in a reactive style.